jimmyjohnh/cfddata_review_rans_hypersonic_cone_flare/README.md

 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Explanation of data
-In the folder `cfddata`, specific run data is provided for each case `Case1_6_42` and `Case2_7_40`.
+In the folder `cfd_data`, specific run data is provided for each case `Case1_6_42` and `Case2_7_40`.
 An example tree structure is provided below for `Case1_6_42` with subfolders for each participant and the wall - pressure and - heat flux data.
 The `.csv` filenames contain the turbulence model used (see paper for the exact details).

 In addition, the data which is tabulated in the manuscript for each run is also provided as `{RUNXX}_integrated_values.csv` and `{RUNXX}_separation_peaks.csv`.
 The first naming convention refers to integrated quantities.
 The second naming contains information related to specific scalar values for peak and locations.

+The experimental data is provided in the folder `experimental_data`.
 ```
 └── run4
     ├── ansys_aselsan